TheOliverFranklin/Restoration_Monitoring_Protocols/Riparian/A_README_STEP1.txt

 - xlsx: A field datasheet in modifiable format (you may not need to use this file, it is probably easier to print from the pdf above)

-- csv: TBC: We intend to upload data entry file templates after the summer field season
+- csv: TBC: We intend to upload data entry file templates ASAP

-- html file: We intend to upload this file after the summer field season.
-It will contain step by step guidance for data analysis.
+- 4 html files: step by step guidance for data analysis.
+Contains some (mostly fabricated) example data

-- rmd file:  We intend to upload this file after the summer field season.
-Corresponding to the above html files, it will contain the R code and guidance.
+- 4 rmd files: corresponding to each html file, these contain the R code and guidance.
+To be used alongside the html to analyse the data you collected.

   ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>  ><>